viviag/viviag.io/_posts/2022-08-10-platonic-hask-overview-construction-of-the-category.markdown

 I will frequently use the following notation:
 - `f :: A` for element $$f$$ of $$A \in \operatorname{Ob}(Hask)$$
 - `f :: A -> B` for $$f \in \operatorname{Hom}_{Hask}(A,B)$$
 This notation is inspired by Haskell and is convenient even more generally outside of $$Hask$$.
+Second one will be then formally justified.

 It is also common to denote $$Hom_{\mathrm{C}}(A,A)$$ as $$End_{\mathrm{C}}(A)$$ --- set of endomorphisms of $$A$$.